 How to Keep Spider Crickets Out of Your Home

 In severe cases, an exterminator might be your best option to get rid of spider crickets.
-But for the most part, these simple steps will keep spider crickets, and other dark, damp-loving pests away.
+But for the most part, these simple steps will keep them and other dark, damp-loving pests away.

 - Caulk.
 Make sure your home’s foundation is properly sealed and caulked to minimize points of entry.